MAHOPAC, N.Y. - In the quiet Hamlet of Mahopac, one person takes swings in an otherwise quiet facility while another throws pitches alone.

 It is a revolution of sorts taking place at 4D Sports Performance Center due to technology called SmartKage.
 Former major league pitcher Anthony Yacco calls it the ultimate reality check.

-"If someone did walk into the facility, for example, a 16 years old and lights up 95 on a radar gun it will set off red flags because not many of those out there," owner Yacco says.
+"If someone did walk into the facility, for example, a 16-year-old, and lights up 95 on a radar gun, it will set off red flags because not many of those are out there," owner Yacco says.

 Using a combination of sensors, from lasers to cameras to radar, all players are tested by a universal standard.
 Numbers can all be compared.
 Basic speed, for instance, is measured precisely with lasers.
 Range of motion is calculated in both directions.

 Other things we might not think of are measured, from timing return throw, the speed of weight transfer from the back foot to the front foot while batting.